CrazyDog4110/The-Bros-Utilities/README.md

 # How to install requirements
 1. Navigate to the folder where the bot is stored
 2. Open a terminal of your choice in that directory
-3. Run `pip3 install -r requirements.txt`
+3. Run `pip install -r requirements.txt`

 # How to start the bot
 1. Rename .env.example to .env